kabingusam/kabingusam/README.md

-I'm a  passionate  developer from Nairobi 🇰🇪.
+I'm a  passionate  developer from Nairobi 🇰🇪.Coding is the fuel that runs my ship :sailboat:.
+#coddingaddict.
 <br>
 <br>